mochajs/mocha/README.md

 ## practicalmeteor:mocha

 A package for writing and running your package tests with [mocha](http://mochajs.org/).
-Supports running you mocha package tests in the browser or from the command line with [spacejam](https://www.npmjs.com/package/spacejam).
+Supports running your mocha package tests in the browser or from the command line with [spacejam](https://www.npmjs.com/package/spacejam).

 ## Using